villasv/aws-airflow-stack/README.md

     There's no official support on CloudFormation for choosing in which VPC an RDS Instance is deployed.
 So the only alternatives are to let it live in the default VPC and use peering or to use DBSubnetGroup (which requires 2 subnets on different Availability Zones).

 ## Contributing

+> Stacks can get quite opinionated.
+If you have a divergent fork, you may open a RFC issue and we will

+See the [contribution guidelines](https://github.com/villasv/turbine/blob/master/CONTRIBUTING.md) for details.

+## Licensing

+> MIT License
+>
+> Copyright (c) 2017 Victor Villas

+See the [license file](/LICENSE) for details.